diaspora-project/diaspora-stream-api/docs/usage/consumer.rst

 of events containing data that represent an image of dimensions :code:`W*H`, stored as a row-major array of :code:`uint8_t` values (for simplicity, assuming monochrome image).
-We wish to only access a rectangle region of dimensions :code:`w*h` at offset :code:`(x,y)`, as shown in the picture bellow.
+We wish to only access a rectangle region of dimensions :code:`w*h` at offset :code:`(x,y)`, as shown in the picture below.

 .. image:: ../_static/DataDescriptor-dark.svg
    :class: only-dark